-As at December 31, 2022, significant expenditures for chargers and charging infrastructure contracted for, but not recognized as liabilities were ε 2.5 million.
+As at December 31, 2023, expenditures for chargers and charging infrastructure contracted for, but not recognized as liabilities were $\notin$ 4.9 million.
 The Group uses these assets either as own chargers (property, plant and equipment) or as charging equipment to fulfill its obligations under development contracts entered into with its customers (inventory).